 Now the application is running on the apache server but how can you access it?
 Write all steps and add the screenshot from the browser with the URL of the store-ui running on the AWS EC2.

 (Hint: Modify the inbound and outbound rules in the security group associated with your EC2 instance.
 Allow traffic on the necessary ports.)

+1st step :- as I already have apache install and it is up and running only thing was required is inbound rule enable security port